ossf/scorecard/CONTRIBUTING.md

-# Contributing to Security Scorecard
+# Contributing to OpenSSF Scorecard

-Thank you for contributing your time and expertise to the Security Scorecard project.
+Thank you for contributing your time and expertise to the OpenSSF Scorecard project.
 This document describes the contribution guidelines for the project.

 **Note:** Before you start contributing, you must read and abide by our